MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-terminalserver.md

 If you do not configure this policy setting, Remote Desktop Services deletes the temporary folders from the remote computer at logoff, unless specified otherwise by the server administrator.

+> [!NOTE]
-Note: This setting only takes effect if per-session temporary folders are in use on the server.
+> This setting only takes effect if per-session temporary folders are in use on the server.
 If you enable the Do not use temporary folders per session policy setting, this policy setting has no effect.
 <!-- TS_TEMP_DELETE-Description-End -->

 <!-- TS_TEMP_DELETE-Editable-Begin -->